opus-research/jgit/Documentation/technical/reftable.md

 `restart_count` to binary search between restarts before starting a linear scan.

-A variable number of 3-byte `restart_offset` follows.
+Exactly `restart_count` 3-byte `restart_offset` values precedes the
+`restart_count`.
 Offsets are relative to the start of the block and refer to the first byte of any `ref_record` whose name has not been prefix compressed.
 Entries in the `restart_offset` list must be sorted, ascending.
 Readers can start linear scans from any of these records.

 A variable number of `ref_record` fill the middle of the block, describing reference names and values.
 The format is described below.

 As the first ref block shares the first file block with the file header, all `restart_offset` in the first block are relative to the start of the file (position 0), and include the file header.

-The end of the block may be filled with `padding` NUL bytes to fill out the block to the common `block_size` as specified in the file header.
-Padding may be necessary to ensure the following block starts at a block alignment, and does not spill into the tail of this block.
-Padding may be omitted if the block is the last block of the file, and there is no index block.
-This allows reftable to efficiently scale down to a small number of refs.
+This forces the first `restart_offset` to be `28`.

 #### ref record